mmcclintock/thesis-ga/proposal/proposal.markdown

 EAs, their implementation in the context of geological modelling and how effective they are at producing solutions.
-The goal is not to introduce a complete system for producing industrial quality geological models from real data (many such systems already exist) but rather to implement a system that allows the study of the applicability of EAs in this area.
+The goal is not to introduce a complete system for producing industrial quality geological models from real data (many such systems already exist [@voxi;@gocad]) but rather to implement a system that allows the study of the applicability of EAs in this area.

 ## Project Outline